mondo-project/mondo-integration/README.md

 ### Setting up a trivial Hadoop cluster for testing

 The CloudATL servlet works as a frontend node for a Hadoop cluster, which must have been set up in advance.
 The `conf` folder of the `.servlet` project provides an example of how the configuration would look like for a trivial one-node cluster.
-Using [Docker](https://www.docker.com/), it is quite simple to start a one-node pseudo-distributed Hadoop cluster:
+Using [Docker](https://www.docker.com/), it is quite simple to start a one-node pseudo-distributed Hadoop cluster.
+Install Docker and issue the following command.

     sudo docker run -it bluezio/hadoop-jh /etc/bootstrap.sh -bash